garyhodgson/thing-tracker-site-template/README.md

 ## Usage

 * Clone or copy this project.
 * Modify the contents of `tracker.json` adding meta-data about your Things.
 Most attributes are self-explanatory, and most are optional so if something is not needed it can usually be deleted.
+See the [specification](https://github.com/garyhodgson/thing-tracker-network) for details, and feel free to ask in the [community](http://bit.ly/ttn-g-plus-community) for advice.
 * It is recommended to add thumbnail images in the `thumbnails` folder so they are loaded locally to the website.
 These can be referenced in the tracker directly, e.g.
 ```
 	"thumbnailUrls":[